Located in the heart of Headingley, Beckett Park is a lovely green haven with a great community vibe.

 In the mood for some fresh local produce and some fancy drinks ?
 Visit Heaney & Mill which is a Deli and Cocktail Bar.

 There is no designated car park at Beckett Park.
 On Street parking is available on the roads surrounding the park.
-Please adhere to any parking restrictions and be considerate of local residents and businesses.

 There is a large footpath running through the park that is pushchair and wheelchair accessible.
 Care will need to be taken when venturing through the woods as these paths are uneven and likely to be muddy.